Happiness-Haengbok-Chung/CS598_2026Spring/README.md

 - 🚀 Dataset: dataset used for this project
 - 🚀 Eval_models: functions that detect the hallucination with commercial large multimodal models
 - 🚀 Prompts: prompts used for the hallucination detection and dataset construction
-- 🚀 Results_JSON: archive of the JSON files of the detrimental hallucination detection
+- 🚀 Results_JSON: archive of the resulting JSON files of the detrimental hallucination detection from this project
-- 🚀 Results_graph: archive of the plots of the hallucination detection
+- 🚀 Results_graph: archive of the resulting plots of the hallucination detection from this project

 ## 📖 Key Reference
 - Chen, Kedi, et al. "Diahalu: A dialogue-level hallucination evaluation benchmark for large language models."
 Findings of the Association for Computational Linguistics: EMNLP 2024.
 2024.